SamQLuong/Homework-1---EE-399/README.md

 ![Alt text](https://github.com/Griffinhunter/Homework-1---EE-399/blob/main/10%20by%2010.jpg)

 Figure 4: Training with the first 10 and last 10 data points and testing with the middle 10

+## Section 5 - Conclusion

+Overall, we can see that modeling nonlinear can be done by guessing the parameters and changing it little by little to match the data set.
+Also, testing with different models can change the overall error loss based on the type of model.
+The more degrees you used the less accurate the model can be.
+The type of data we use also effects the overall accuracy of the model.
+For testing the last 10 data points, we get more east square erro then the testing the middle 10 of the data set.
+This is because we can fill in the blanks in the middle more easily then the last 10 data points.